-If you have an AT&T phone landline (Plain Old Fashion Telephone) or DSL service you will be not be upgraded to AT&T fiber service.
-Your existing service will not be impacted This will allow you to use your existing telephone equipment (including Medical Service Monitors) until you decide to upgrade to a fiber plan.
+If you have an AT&T phone landline (Plain Old Fashion Telephone) or DSL service you will be upgraded to AT&T fiber service automatically.
+Your existing service will not be impacted.
+This will allow you to use your existing telephone equipment (including Medical Service Monitors) until you make the decision to switch to the new fiber-based services.
+After switching, you may need an adapter.
 Wireless cell phone plans will not be affected.

-I already have a AT&T DSL/ADSL Broadband plan, what will be the implications?
+I already have an AT&T DSL/ADSL Broadband plan, what will be the implications?

-If you have a AT&T DSL/ADSL Broadband plan, you will not be upgraded to AT&T fiber service automatically.
+If you have an AT&T DSL/ADSL Broadband plan, you will not be upgraded to AT&T fiber service automatically.
 This will not affect any of your streaming services.